moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 ## Philosophy

-We care deeply about our game mechanics being *fun* for players.
-The GOFP allows game communities to collaboratively create the lore for their game universe.
+We care deeply about our game mechanics being fun for players.
+The GOFP allows game communities to collaboratively create the lore for their game universes.

 All the rules dictating what players can do are represented on the smart contract, but we place no restrictions on game masters for how they determine the canonical path through their adventures.
-Game masters are free to use any mechanism they like to resolve paths.
-From choosing randomly, to choosing based on player votes, to choosing by fiat.
+Game masters are free to use any mechanism they like to resolve paths, from choosing randomly, to choosing based on player votes, to choosing by fiat.
 It is not our place to impose any constraints on game masters.

 In our experiences playing and running the GOFP, the fun has been in players creating the lore of their game universe through play.

 ## Players and game masters